brightwavepartners/Kuando.Control/readme.md

 {
 }
 ```
+11. **ADD DETAILS ABOUT REGION NAVIGATION**
-11. Now that you have a navigation view class defined, go back to the constructor in your module class and tell the region manager to load your navigation view into the navigation region so that your navigation button will show on the UI.
+12. Now that you have a navigation view class defined, go back to the constructor in your module class and tell the region manager to load your navigation view into the navigation region so that your navigation button will show on the UI.

 ```
 [ImportingConstructor]